 There are profoundly simple constants-universals that have not been fully explored and are not generally recognized by the world’s scientific community that could begin to change things.
 A very simple example was the focus of five high school geometry classes that asked, “How many steps would it take to get to the Planck length using base-2 exponential notation assuming nested geometries all the way?”
 We found about 101 steps going within to the Planck length just by dividing each edge within each step by 2 (and connecting those new vertices) and about 101 steps to the Observable Universe going out by multiplying by 2.

 We put it all on a board with a full-spectrum color wheel as the background and called it the Big Board-little universe (BB-lu).

-It appears to be the first time people would see the entire universe from the smallest to the largest, all mathematically notated and necessarily related, on one long board in somewhere over 201 steps or doublings.
+It appears to be the first time people would see the entire universe from the smallest to the largest, all mathematically notated and necessarily related, on one long board in 202 steps or doublings.
 Perhaps this simple scale based on the Planck base units can open new worlds to explore in mathematics studies around the globe and even at places like CERN’s Large Hadron Collider.
 To the best of our current knowledge, steps 1 to 60 have never been discussed as such.